+If none of the other examples fit to the lake or installation (see also 3event setup drawings), refer to this diagram.
 If the jump course is combined with the slalom course, you need to ensure that the ramp does not create a dangerous obstacle for the slalom skier.
+Consult the 3event setup drawings for guidance.